bruth/rest/README.md

-# The REST Collection
+## The REST & HTTP Collection

 ### ETag & Last-Modified
-_cache validation, conditional requests, optimistic concurrency_
+_Features: cache validation, conditional requests, optimistic concurrency_

-**These headers provide a way to compare the client and server state of a resource.**
+> These headers provide a way to compare the client and server state of
+> a resource.

 *Reduce bandwith.* An initial client request will get the data, while subsequent requests should simply return a `304 Not Modified` with no response body.